 • Working capital and debt ratios normalised

-• Personnel cost % of revenue
+• Personnel cost as a percentage of revenue

-• Market cap vs revenue
+• Market cap against revenue

-• Compensation vs performance matrix
+• Compensation against performance matrix

-• ESG score vs financial performance
+• ESG score against financial performance

-• Revenue slab vs unit slab positioning
+• Revenue slab against unit slab positioning

-• Sector & market context sheet
+• Sector and market context sheet

-Strategic Signals
+03 Strategic Signals Pre-empt the future

-What the sector is telling you before the rest of the market has heard it.
+What the sector is telling you – before the rest of the market has heard it.

 The scenario modelling sheet allows the commissioning party to test decisions against the data before making them.
-A board-ready snapshot is the final output of Module 3 – a document that can be placed in front of a board without further preparation.
+A board-ready snapshot is the final output of Module 03 – a document that can be placed in front of a board without further preparation.

-What Module 3 produces
+What Module 03 produces

 • Company profile one-pager per company